 - Do not enter another residence hall room unless an occupant of that room is present.

-- Once the building closes, do not prop open the exterior doors.
+- Do not prop open the exterior doors.

 - Room windows must remain locked; close room blinds before sunset.